VFOXITChick/MCW-Optimized-architecture/README.md

 ## Whiteboard Design Session

-In this whiteboard design session, students will review the case study, analyze customer needs, design a proof-of-concept solution and finally present that solution.
+In this whiteboard design session, students will review how to size and optimize a migrated workload to Azure infrastructure as a service.
+From there they will consider the cost and benefit of optimizing the solution using Azure Platform as a Service (PaaS) services and then design and price the optimized solution

 ## Hand-on Lab